It’s 2021, which means it’s the Year of the Ox! Celebrate fresh beginnings with these fun and simple Chinese New Year Crafts for Kids!

 It’s a brand new year, and it couldn’t have come sooner!
 While all of us are glad to bid 2020 goodbye and welcome 2021 on the 1st of January, there’s another new year’s celebration to look forward to – the Chinese New Year!

 The Chinese calendar is different to the Gregorian one, and it follows the 12 signs of the Chinese zodiac, with each zodiac being represented by an animal.
-2020 was the Year of the Rat, 2022 will be the Year of the Tiger and this year is – you guessed it – the Year of the Ox!

 One of the myths regarding the Chinese zodiac is based on a race held between various animals, to choose the ones on whom the zodiac would be based on.
 Apparently, the Ox was easily the strongest and could navigate all kids of terrain and water bodies.
 Besides being strong, the Ox was also kind-hearted, and agreed to give the rat a ride on its back.
 However, at the last minute, the rat jumped off the Ox’s back and crossed the finish line, coming first in the cycle of the zodiac and leaving the Ox in second place.